dusty-learning/es6/functional-iterators/README.md

 All of the below iterators support IE 9 or greater.

-**First off I want to say that Functional Iterators were not a thing added in ES6, they've been around since ES5 and have browser support as far back as IE9.
-However others seem to think that they were introduced with ES6, there for I am also adding them in**
+**First off some new iterators were added in es6 but the most used ones have been around since ES5 which support as far bas as IE9 (The below are supported)**

 **Functional Iterators only work with Iterable types like Arrays but thats all you really should be looping**